Hackalist/Hackalist.github.io/README.md

 =================================
 The Hackalist API is split into separate JSON files for each month of each year, following the file pattern "/api/1.0/YEAR/MONTH.json".

+The API is public, so feel free to use it.
+As always, a link back to Hackalist is always appreciated.

 Listings are sorted chronology based on the starting date of the hackathon.
 If two hackathons start on the same day, they are sorted alphabetically.

 ##2014